Nguyen T.T. Nguyen

 Former software engineer.
 Doctoral graduate student/MEXT scholar at Advanced Intelligent Space Lab at Ritsumeikan University in Osaka, Japan.

-As a PhD student at Ritsumeikan University, I am developing new interfaces (physical, VR, and holographic) for simulated patient agents within the R-GIRO project.
+As a PhD student at Ritsumeikan University, I am developing new interfaces (physical, VR, and holographic) for simulated patient agents funded by Ritsumeikan’s R-GIRO fellowship and Japanese MEXT government scholarship.

 selected publications